72 hours at Camp David: Inside Biden’s lagging response to the fall of Afghanistan

 “These are Democrats who have been supporters of the president and wanted us out of Afghanistan,” Barrasso said.
 “And the criticism was about the execution, as opposed to the political decision to bring everybody home, and how poorly it was being executed.”

-When Biden met with Afghan President Ashraf Ghani in Washington earlier this year, the U.S. president asked him to establish political unity among various factions in the country and find a way to demonstrate that he had done so, according to a senior administration official.
+When Biden met with Afghan President Ashraf Ghani in Washington this year, he asked the leader to establish political unity among various factions in his country and find a way to demonstrate that he had done so, according to a senior administration official.
 The United States also asked the Afghans to adopt a strategy that avoided “trying to fight everywhere” and instead to “focus on areas of concern to consolidate their forces and themselves,” the official said.
 The Afghans did not ultimately adopt any of the suggestions, the official said.

-Inside the White House and across the nation’s national security apparatus in recent days, officials were stunned at how quickly the Taliban gained control of Afghanistan, as well as frustrated by what many viewed as the country’s misguided intelligence and failed implementation of evacuations.
+In the White House and across the nation’s national security apparatus in recent days, officials were stunned at how quickly the Taliban seized control, and frustrated by what many saw as misguided intelligence and the failed implementation of evacuations.

-Officials at the State Department, Defense Department and the National Security Council are laser-focused on safely transporting American troops and allies out of the country, according to three people in contact with officials.
+Officials at the State Department, Defense Department and National Security Council are laser-focused on safely transporting American troops and allies out of the country, according to three people in contact with officials.
 But these people also described the mood inside the White House as grim, as officials came to grips with their failures and watched a tragedy unfold in real time.

-One senior administration official on Monday said the photos that the White House tweeted over the weekend — showing Biden sitting alone at Camp David as he was being briefed about the situation — were, in retrospect, not particularly helpful.
+One senior administration official on Monday said the photos that the White House tweeted over the weekend — showing Biden sitting alone at Camp David as he was being briefed — were, in retrospect, not particularly helpful.
 But the same official said Biden’s speech Monday felt like a reset.

 Shortly after his address, Biden left the White House — headed again for Camp David.
 He landed at 5:29 p.m., this time with Steve Ricchetti, counselor to the president and a longtime trusted adviser, in tow.